 - Scan the horizon.
 As you do your holiday thing, pay attention to how you’re feeling.
 Scan your body for signs of craving.
 Note when desire crops up to eat a thing or in a way that will leave you feeling worse, not better, on the other side.
 When a craving begins, try not to give in or push it down.
 Instead, focus on it.
 Get curious about how it manifests as felt sensations in your body.
 Do you feel yourself physically leaning-in?
 Is there a palpable sense of reaching toward the object of desire?
 Is there tension?
 Where do you feel that?
 How might you describe it?
 Examine your craving like a scientist collecting data.

 - Feel it break.
 “This, too, shall pass” applies to everything, and cravings are no exception.
 If you follow these steps, eventually – and in a lot less time than you might think – the craving will pass.
-Just like even the grandest, most outrageous wave breaks when it hits the shore.
-When it finally breaks, the energy behind your craving will dissipate.
+Even the grandest, most outrageous wave breaks when it hits the shore.
+When your craving finally does break, the energy behind it will dissipate.
 If you’re paying attention in that moment, you’ll feel your body settle back into itself.
 And there you’ll be, standing on solid ground, having prioritized your precious body and sanity over old, destructive patterns and compulsions.

 - First food, then cigarettes, alcohol, drugs, approval, you name it. ↩